Direct from the desk of the CEO: Epic Games acquires RealityCapture – This is HUGE!

 Scenario 3: Acquihire

-Another example is Gopro’s acquisition of Kolor, which allowed Gopro to build a 360º camera product, but ultimately killed the much-loved software products made by Kolor, affecting the 360º photography industry as a whole
+Another example is GoPro’s acquisition of Kolor, which allowed GoPro to build a 360º camera product, but ultimately killed the much-loved software products made by Kolor, affecting the 360º photography industry as a whole

-Scenario 4: the Sum is more than the parts
+Scenario 4: The sum is more than the parts

 In Scenario 4, Small Company, while not a present or future competitor, is strategically relevant to the larger company in the grand scheme of things, and the technology of the Small Company will help the Big Company continue whatever vertical integration it has been planning, for increased domination of its industry.
-The product from the Small Company will continue to evolve but with deeper integration into the main products of Big Company.
+The product from the Small Company will continue to evolve, but with deeper integration into the main products of Big Company.

 What is the fate of RealityCapture?